irin220/ECOMMERCE-DATA-ANALYSIS/README.md

 ## Overview

-This project focuses on performing comprehensive data analysis on the ecommerce order data of a fictional company.
-By leveraging SQL queries and visualizations, we aim to derive valuable insights into customer behavior, product performance, order patterns, and various other aspects that can inform strategic business decision-making.
+This project conducts a thorough data analysis of ecommerce order data for a fictional company.
+Leveraging SQL queries and visualizations, we aim to gain valuable insights into customer behavior, product performance, order patterns, and other critical aspects that can inform strategic business decisions.

 ## Table of Contents